metamaden/methyPre/README.md

 ## Citations
 For more info, see [the minfi Bioconductor page](http://bioconductor.org/packages/release/bioc/html/minfi.html).
 For information on cross-reactive and poor quality probes, see [Chen et al 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3592906/) (HM450 platform), and [Pidsley et al 2016](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1066-1) (EPIC platform).

+## NEWS/TODO
+### 1/20/18
+Improvements planned: consider contingencies or exceptions and add more messages.
+Consider adding an estimate for object size and enabling a user interaction (whether to accept or decline based on available memory, the list objects get huge pretty quickly).